Home » Health Conditions » Viral Infections » Flu

 A recent Canadian study has left a lot of questions and a few raised eyebrows.
 The study was conducted by researchers including Tapan Basu, Ph.D. of the Agricultural, Food, and Nutritional Sciences department of Canada’s University of Alberta.
 The study was funded by the ginseng pill’s manufacturer, CV Technologies of Edmonton, Alberta.
 The overall outcome was that the individuals taking ginseng had fewer colds and milder/shorter recuperation times.
 It was stated that the manufacturer did not have any involvement in the study.

 There are references in literature showing interactions with ginseng.
-A comparative, randomized and double-blind study at the National Autonomous University of Mexico indicates that it may be “a promising dietary supplement” when assessed for an increase in of life.”
+A comparative, randomized and double-blind study at the National Autonomous University of Mexico indicates that it may be “a promising dietary supplement” when assessed for an increase in quality of life.”

 The ginseng root has a history that dates back 5,000 years to ancient China.
 Emperors and dynasties fought over the root and over the years, and areas all over China were devoted to growing this medicinal plant.
 Introduced to the Western world in the beginning of the 20th century, many manufacturers used the wise knowledge of China to promote ginseng.
 In the ’70s, it became so popular that vitamin companies began adding it to their supplements, so that they could take advantage of the renewed interest (and sales).
 At that time most of the ginseng was being produced in South Korea, known as Korean ginseng.